Dynein1/Photoreceptor_tracking/README.md

 ### Data preparation:

-For average MSD calculations, nuclear tracking data should be arranged as per (Example_data.xls)
+For average MSD calculations, nuclear tracking data should be arranged as per 'Example_data.xls'.
+Note that *xyzt* information is provided, but average MSD calculation within this code only requires *zt* information.